Tapha/Java-Cohort/Exercise-The-Story-Of-Failure.md

 Questions:

 1. Why is a fake repository useful?

+We only want to test logic, however using real databases can cause failures that are outside of the logic we want to test.

 2. What behaviour can it help us observe?

+It allows us to observe logic and logic alone in our test

 3. What does it protect us from?

+Factors causing a test failure that isnt due to logic.

 4. When would we need the real database instead?

+In end to end testing and in integration tests potentially if we are testing the databases intergration with the code.

 Distinction: